 The wild, wild west of fun is also the driest state in the country.
 Nevada is a state of extremes, but one area in which it doesn’t take any chances is keeping its drivers safe.
 So before moving to Nevada, be sure to put down that blackjack guide long enough to soak in critical information about the state’s auto insurance requirements.

-Nevada Auto Insurance Requirements
+Nevada Car Insurance Requirements

 Whether you’re driving the Las Vegas strip, making a family getaway to Hoover Dam, or heading out to the desert to escape the tourists, ensuring you meet Nevada’s minimum insurance requirements keeps driving from being a gamble.
-This includes maintaining body injury liability insurance of at least $15,000 per person and $30,000 per accident, as well as $10,000 for property damage.
+This includes maintaining body injury liability insurance of at least $25,000 per person and $50,000 per accident, as well as $50,000 for property damage.
 (If you’re a business or individual who owns a fleet of 10 vehicles or more in Nevada, you may also consider self-insurance).

-Finally, Nevada does not require collision insurance or comprehensive coverage, but you may opt for these policies to protect your financial exposure in the case that the minimum insurance requirements are not enough to cover all the potential medical payments and other damages.
+Finally, Nevada does not require collision insurance or comprehensive coverage, but you may opt for these policies to protect your financial exposure in the case that the minimum insurance requirements are not enough to cover potential medical payments and other damages.

 Nevada introduces another little wrinkle into its auto insurance requirements that all drivers need to heed: Nevada LIVE verification of liability insurance, a program that will check in with insurance providers to verify that drivers’ policies are still valid.
-In addition to having insurance, and keeping proof on hand that you have a policy meeting Nevada’s minimum requirements, drivers also need to ensure that their coverage is accurately reflected on this website.
+In addition to having insurance, and keeping proof on hand that you have a policy meeting Nevada’s minimum requirements, drivers also need to ensure their coverage is accurately reflected on this website.
 This means making sure the name on your registration and insurance are an exact match.

 This online reference is updated automatically by the state and your insurance provider, and more often than not, there is nothing you need to do and no reason to be concerned.
 But we recommend logging in to the portal to make sure all the information is correct by visiting Nevada LIVE, submitting a Registration and Insurance Registration Status Inquiry, and entering the required license plate and VIN info.

-Nevada Auto Insurance Penalties
+Nevada Car Insurance Penalties